MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/windows-protected-print-mode.md

 - Removes the need to manage print drivers

 Windows protected print mode is designed to work with Mopria certified printers only.
-Manu existing printers are already compatible.
+Many existing printers are already compatible.
 For more information, see [Windows protected print mode device compatibility](#windows-protected-print-mode-device-compatibility).

 To find out more about Windows protected print mode, see [About Windows protected print mode](windows-protected-print-mode.md#about-windows-protected-print-mode).